 Previously, Streiff served in the real estate department of Latham & Watkins LLP in New York, where he represented principals, developers and lenders in negotiating and structuring commercial real estate transactions.

-Streiff earned a bachelor’s in environmental economics and policy from the University of California, Berkeley and a juris doctorate from Columbia University.
-He is a member of the New York bar.
+Streiff earned a bachelor’s degree in environmental economics and policy from the University of California, Berkeley and a juris doctorate from Columbia University.
+He is a member of the New York State Bar Association.

 Brian Flornes served as the chief executive officer and co-founder of Vintage Senior Living, an owner and operator of senior housing communities specializing in independent senior living, assisted living and memory care services for Alzheimer’s and other dementia patients with 24 communities in California and Washington.
 Founded in 1998, Vintage grew to become one of the largest assisted living providers in California and consistently ranked in the “Top 50” owners and operators of senior housing across the nation, according to the Assisted Living Federation of America.
 The Vintage portfolio of communities encompassed in excess of 3,200 resident units with more than 2,000 associates before the sale of the majority of its assets in 2016 to two of the country’s largest publicly traded healthcare REITs for $1.3 billion.